The Red Rubber Ball Foundation is an independent, UK registered charity, with no political, tribal, or religious allegiance.

 The Trustees are all voluntary and receive no payment for the time and energy they put in to making sure that we do what we say we will do and that the funds you provide are used in the right way.

-And we grateful for the support of two amazing women who have become our Patrons:
+And we are grateful for the support of two amazing women.

 Grandma Sarah Obama

-Grandma Sarah lives in Kogelo near to our Education Farm and has taken a close interest in that project and our scholarships.
-She cares for several orphans and supports a widows & grandmothers group that does the same – finding the money to pay their school fees.
+Grandma Sarah lived in Kogelo near to our Education Farm and always took a close interest in that project and our scholarships, caring for orphans and supporting nearby widows & grandmothers.

 Jane Obinchu was the primary school head teacher whose story was portrayed by British actress Naomie Harris in the film “The First Grader”.

 Jane was our keynote speaker our workshop in Nairobi in 2014 and told how Kimane Maruge turned up one day demanding his free place at school.
 Maruge was 84 years old – not the typical age for a primary school pupil!